: Kenji Sugahara / dronescape

 Photos by Leela Cyd Ross

-At McMenamins Kennedy School on Portland’s East Side, you can get a beer, stop for dinner, relax in the soaking pool, spend the night or take in a movie in the former auditorium of this converted 1915 elementary school.
-It’s one of more than 50 properties owned by the company, which loves rescuing historic buildings and making good beer.
+At McMenamins Kennedy School in Northeast Portland, you can get a beer, stop for dinner, relax in the soaking pool, spend the night or take in a movie in the former auditorium of this converted 1915 elementary school.
+It’s just one of many luxe, affordable hotels within the city where you can be located within walking distance to excellent tax-free shopping and offerings in a vibrant neighborhood.
+You may not want to leave the property since many include dreamy spas, outstanding on-site restaurants, rooftop bars and other amenities perfect for an urban vacation or staycation.

 Photo by Leah Nash